CodeIntelligenceTesting/jazzer.js/packages/fuzzer/README.md

-# Fuzzer addon for Node
+# @jazzer.js/fuzzer

-This addon loads libfuzzer into Node.
+This module provides a native Node.js addon which loads libfuzzer into Node.js.
 Users can install it with `npm install`, which tries to download a prebuilt shared object from GitHub but falls back to compilation on the user's machine if there is no suitable binary.

-Loading the addon initializes libfuzzer and the sanitizer runtime.
-Users can then start the fuzzer with the `startFuzzing` function; see [the test](test_fuzzer.ts) for an example.
+Loading the addon initializes libFuzzer and the sanitizer runtime.
+Users can then start the fuzzer with the exported `startFuzzing` function; see [the test](fuzzer.test.ts) for an example.
 For the time being, the fuzzer runs on the main thread and therefore blocks Node's event loop; this is most likely what users want, so that their JS fuzz target can run in its normal environment.

 ## Development